 Permission is not required but landing notification is requested(07 34099727).

-Landing charges are $20 for GA and commercial operations and $10 for ultralights.
+Landing charges are now $20 for all aircraft.
+The $10 discount for ultralights has been discontinued.
 An annual fee of $100 for unlimited landings is also available but you must be approved as a "friend" for this to happen!

 Last updated 20th March 2021